Busk, Ukraine: History

-Busk was granted town charter in 1411 by Siemowit IV, Duke of Masovia.
-In the Polish–Lithuanian Commonwealth, it belonged to the Belz Voivodeship, and was the seat of a separate administrative unit, the Land of Busk.
-The town remained part of Poland until the first partition of Poland (1772), when it was seized by the Habsburg Empire, and remained in Austrian Galicia until late 1918.
-In the interwar period, Busk belonged to Kamionka Buska County, Tarnopol Voivodeship, until Soviet invasion of Poland (September 1939).
+Busk was granted a town charter in 1411 by Siemowit IV, Duke of Masovia.
+In the Polish–Lithuanian Commonwealth, it belonged to the Belz Voivodeship in the Lesser Poland Province, and was the seat of a separate administrative unit, the Land of Busk.
+The town remained part of Poland until the First Partition of Poland (1772), when it was seized by the Habsburg Empire, and remained in Austrian Galicia until 1918.
 In 1913, the population of Busk was 8,000, including 3,500 Poles, 2,700 Jews and 1,800 Ukrainians.
+In the interwar period, Busk belonged to Kamionka Buska County, Tarnopol Voivodeship, until the Soviet invasion of Poland in September 1939.

 Busk had a very active Jewish community before World War II.
 The first synagogue was built in 1502.
 The old Jewish cemetery was renowned.
 On July 1, 1941, German forces occupied Busk.
-The Jewish population was transferred to a ghetto then murdered on May 21, 1943.
+The Jewish population was transferred to a ghetto, and then murdered on May 21, 1943.
 1500 Jews perished during this operation.
-A witness recalled of the executions of the Jews, "All middle-aged Jews were gathered to work.
+A witness recalled of the executions of the Jews: "All middle-aged Jews were gathered to work.
 Then, they were taken to the execution site...while others dug the pits."
+From May to November 1943, the Germans operated a forced labour camp for Jews in the town.
 Raisel Meltzak, a Jewish child from Busk, was among the first Holocaust survivors to have her testimony recorded when she was interviewed by David P. Boder at a home for displaced Jewish orphans in France on September 8, 1946.

 Until 18 July 2020, Busk was the administrative center of Busk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Busk Raion was merged into Zolochiv Raion.